Ben Folds: Way to Normal to Ben Folds Five reunion (2008–2013)

-On July 16, 2008, an anonymous user posted what they claimed was a "leak" of Folds' latest album on a fan site (eventually called Way to Normal (Fake)).
+On July 16, 2008, an anonymous user posted what they claimed was a "leak" of Folds's latest album on a fan site (eventually called Way to Normal (Fake)).
 The file contained nine tracks along with a PDF of supposed cover art, and was a mix of what appeared to be legitimate songs from Way to Normal, pastiches of dry humor and melodramatic pop interwoven with bright, energetic melodies.
-Folds explained on Triple J radio a few weeks later that in one overnight session in Dublin he and the band had recorded 'fake' versions of songs from the new album.
+Folds explained on Triple J radio a few weeks later that in one overnight session in Dublin he and the band had recorded "fake" versions of songs from the new album.
 His sources had then leaked them to the public as a light-hearted joke on his fans.

 Ben Folds Five reunited to perform its first concert appearance in nearly 10 years on September 18, 2008, at the University of North Carolina at Chapel Hill's Memorial Hall.
 The one-off gig was part of MySpace's "Front to Back" series, in which artists played an entire album live.
 The band played The Unauthorized Biography of Reinhold Messner.
-All proceeds from ticket sales benefited the charity Operation Smile, of which Folds' uncle, Jim Folds, is on the board of directors for the North Carolina Chapter.
+All proceeds from ticket sales benefited the charity Operation Smile, of which Folds's uncle, Jim Folds, is on the board of directors for the North Carolina Chapter.

 Way to Normal was released on September 30, 2008, in the United States and on September 29, 2008, in the United Kingdom.
 It became Folds' highest-charting album ever in the US, debuting at no. 11 on the Billboard 200.
 Fan reception of the album was rather mixed, with several citing the heavy use of dynamic compression as a major downfall of the album.
 Folds responded, releasing a more "traditional" mix of the album entitled Stems and Seeds, featuring various bonus tracks such as the entire "leaked" album and providing stems that allowed fans to create remixes.